 High combustion temperatures help maintain acceptable emissions levels.
 By using garbage as a fuel to generate electricity (instead of fossil fuel), the equivalent of more than 375,000 barrels of fuel oil are saved each year.

 Burning material moves toward the discharge end of the combustion unit where it drops from the rotating unit onto a reciprocating air-cooled grate.
 From the grate, the burned garbage (now called bottom ash) falls into a water filled trough for cooling.
 A conveyor removes bottom ash from the trough and transmits it to a temporary holding area.

 Combustion gases leave the lower end of the combustion unit and enter the radiant furnace section of the boiler where the gases are first cooled.
 Gases flow from the upper furnace into the convection section of the boiler through screen tubes, superheater, boiler bank and economizer sections of the boiler.
 The economizer reduces the final exit flue gas temperature by preheating boiler feedwater.

-At full capacity, the three boilers produce approximately 360,000 pounds per hour of superheated steam, enough to power 20,000 homes.
+At full capacity, the three boilers produce approximately 360,000 pounds per hour of superheated steam.
 The steam passes through an extraction-condensing turbine that drives a generator producing 36 to 40 megawatts of continuous electricity.
 The Center uses approximately five megawatts in-house to operate the facility and the Authority’s Management Center.
-Our electricity is sold into the PJM (Pennsylvania, New Jersey, Maryland) grid.
+Our electricity is sold into the PJM (Pennsylvania, New Jersey, Maryland) grid, which is enough to power approximately 20,000 homes.